Accidents ⚬ Work Injuries ⚬ Family Law ⚬ Criminal Defense

 If you have been a victim of gay bashing or if you have been harassed by the police or government official because you are gay, lesbian or transgender the Law Offices of Marc Grossman can help.
 If you are contemplating divorce, the Law Offices of Marc Grossman is one of the few experts in same sex marriage and same sex divorce.
 We invite you to call us at 855-LOMG-911 or complete one of the many contact forms that you will find on our website, www.wefight4you.com.
 We are here to help.

 The most basic concept underlying the lawyer-client relationship is that lawyer-client interactions are privileged, or private.
-This suggests that legal representatives cannot reveal clients’ oral or written statements (nor attorneys’ own statements to clients) to anybody, including prosecutors, companies, friends, or family members, without their client’s permission.
+This suggests that legal representatives cannot reveal a criminal clients’ oral or written statements (nor attorneys’ own statements to clients) to anybody, including prosecutors, companies, friends, or family members, without their client’s permission.
 It does not matter whether defendants admit their guilt or insist on their innocence; Attorney-client interactions are confidential.
 Both court-appointed legal representatives and private defense attorneys are similarly bound to preserve client confidences.

 Beyond the attorney-client relationship, you can compromise the privilege or your “right to remain silent” by doing any of the following:

 Speaking in a Public Location